Sam J. Ervin IV: Early life and career

 Ervin was born and raised in Morganton, North Carolina, where he lives today.
 Ervin attended Burke County public schools and graduated in 1974 from Freedom High School.
-He graduated magna cum laude from Davidson College, where he majored in history, and he earned his law degree, cum laude, from Harvard Law School in 1981.
+He graduated magna cum laude from Davidson College, where he majored in history, and he earned his Juris Doctor degree, cum laude, from Harvard Law School in 1981.

 Ervin practiced law in Morganton from 1981 until 1999.
 In 1999, Ervin was appointed to the North Carolina Utilities Commission by Governor Jim Hunt.
 He was reappointed by Governor Mike Easley in 2007.
 The Utilities Commission is a quasi-judicial agency responsible for regulating investor-owned electric, natural gas, telecommunications, and water and sewer companies providing service in North Carolina.

 From 2004 until 2007, Ervin served as Chairman of the Committee on Electricity of the National Association of Regulatory Utility Commissioners (NARUC).
 He has testified before the U.S. House of Representatives concerning the Yucca Mountain nuclear waste repository.